scraperwiki/dumptruck/readme.md

 Highwall helps you relax by making relational databases feel more like document databases.

+### Install

+    # This doesn't actually work yet; this here so I don't forget
+    # to put it in once I put it on PyPI once it's ready.
+    pip install highwall

 ### Initialize

 Open the database connection by initializing the a Highwall object